DLR-SC/tigl/doc/installation.md

 combines the both calls of `pixi run test-schema` and `pixi run lint-schema`.

+@subsection documentation Build the TiGL documentation

+From time to time after code changes - especially before a new release - the generated TiGL documentation needs to be updated.
+Use the following task:

+    pixi run doc

 @subsection thirdpartysources Vendored third-party sources

 Two dependencies that aren't (fully) available as conda-forge packages are vendored directly in the repository: